ssmirr/appdev-chapters/minimal-javascript.md

   console.log("********** " + valediction + " **********");
 }

-announce("DEAR PASSENGER", "THANK YOU FOR FLYING ONE-WAY AIR", function(specialCharacter) {
+announce("DEAR PASSENGER", "THANK YOU FOR FLYING ONE-WAY AIR", function(accentCharacter) {
-  console.log(specialCharacter + " Your flight is boarding in 5 minutes. " + specialCharacter);
+  console.log(accentCharacter + " Your flight is boarding in 5 minutes. " + accentCharacter);
 });
 ```